-The prices of most of the raw materials surveyed for the RMPI are collected monthly, usually over a three-week period.
-In an effort to minimise respondent burden, prices are collected less frequently in those cases where price changes occur normally at other intervals (e.g. quarterly).
+The prices of most commodities surveyed for the RMPI are collected monthly, usually over a three-week period.
+The price information collected relates to the month in question.

 In the RMPI, approximately 18% of the data are collected by direct survey, 79% of the data from administrative sources and the remaining 3% from proxy imputation, usually from a similar commodity at the next stage of processing.

-Commodity specialists obtain, from each of the sampled respondents, price observations for each of the raw materials selected.
-To do this, they discuss with each respondent the raw materials that they purchase, and the different terms of sale under which they purchase them.
-They then draw up a detailed description of the raw material purchased.
-The terms of purchase that apply may also be specified for each price quotation.
+Prices for each of the raw materials selected are collected from the respondent based on the raw materials that they purchase, and the different terms of sale under which they purchase them.
+A detailed description of the raw material purchased the terms of purchase that apply may also be specified for each price quotation.
 In most cases, the specific quotation chosen pertains to the purchase of a raw material to a major type of customer.

-During this preliminary contact with respondents, the importance of obtaining prices for actual transactions is stressed.
+The importance of obtaining prices for actual transactions is stressed.
 In the subsequent validation of the regularly supplied price quotations, one of the most important concerns is that the prices quoted are what actually prevail in the market.
-For this reason the commodity specialists try to ensure that their contact in each manufacturing company is someone who can supply that information.

-Once there is agreement on which price information is to be supplied, the price quotations are collected by means of a printed questionnaire.
-This is sent to each respondent who gives the price in effect for the reference month.
+Once there is agreement on the price information to be supplied, the price quotations are collected by means of an electronic questionnaire (EQ).
+This is sent to each respondent who reports the price in effect for the reference month.

-In cases where, there are no prices collected due to either an insignificant level of use in Canada or a lack of respondent co-operation, proxy series are constructed.
+In cases where no prices are collected due to an insignificant level of use in Canada or a lack of respondent co-operation, proxy series are constructed.
 Proxy series may consist of one or several other reported series combined together or use similar representative price indexes from another program or statistical agency.

-In the day-to-day collection and processing of these indexes, great emphasis is placed on the examination and evaluation of prices.
-Commodity specialists watch closely developments in the markets.
+In the day-to-day collection and processing of these indexes, emphasis is placed on the examination and evaluation of prices.
+Commodity specialists and industry analysts watch closely developments in the markets.
 They review the behaviour of the reported price changes, both to validate them directly and to ensure they are representative of the raw material movement as a whole.
-Outliers and incorrect or suspicious prices are identified during the initial data processing and then verbal follow-ups are carried out with the respondents to ensure the appropriate information has been obtained.
+Outliers and incorrect or suspicious prices are identified during the initial data processing and then, if necessary, follow-ups are carried out with the respondents to ensure the appropriate information has been obtained.

 As the materials priced are raw materials, the specifications do not change often.
 Consequently, adjusting for changes in the quality of the product is not an important concern in this index.

 The composite indexes are weighted averages of the elemental indexes.
 For the RMPI, commodity weights are derived from the costs of purchases of raw materials as reported for the 2010 ASML.
-This survey provides values at purchasers' prices of commodities purchased as intermediate inputs.
-Within individual commodity indexes, the prices are equally weighted, unless there is good data from which to weight individual varieties.
-Each December, product weights within a commodity index can be changed in order to reflect important changes in production patterns.
+This survey collects values of the purchasers' prices of commodities purchased as intermediate inputs.
+Within individual commodity indexes, the prices are equally weighted unless there is good data from which to weight individual products.
+Product weights within a commodity index can be changed periodically in order to reflect important changes in production patterns.
 The entire weighting scheme for the RMPI is generally revised every 5 years.
 The current time base and weight base is 2010=100.

-Price indexes for about 90 individual raw materials, and aggregations into six major groups and a total are produced and classified according to the 2012 NAPCS.
+Price indexes for about 90 individual raw materials are aggregated into six major groups and a total is produced and classified according to the 2012 NAPCS.

-The quality of this index is maintained through the expertise of the commodity specialists.
-They develop a thorough knowledge of the domain, which is supplemented by outside personal contacts for particular industries.
+The quality of this index is maintained through the expertise of the commodity specialists and analysts who develop a thorough knowledge of the domain, including ongoing market intelligence which is supplemented by outside contacts for particular industries.
 Much time and effort is devoted to detecting and following up unusual fluctuations over time in the pricing patterns of commodities.
 Prior to dissemination, the price indexes are analyzed and historic trends reviewed.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.